SMR76/smr-wp-plugin/README.md

 An all-in-one WordPress plugin with the following features:

-- Set a custom product pricing for particular user roles when purchasing in bulk.
+- When ordering in bulk, you may set a custom product pricing and quantity for certain user roles.
-- Instead of a price, use a personalized message.
+- Use a customized message instead of a price, and disable purchase.
-- Cities with bespoke checkouts and free shipping rates.
+- You can specify cities that provide free shipping.
-- Cities with custom checkout cash on delivery.
+- You can specify cities that accept cash on delivery.
-- Checkout fields that are customizable (Hardcoded).
+- External checkbox in checkout with customisable message; this field will be displayed on the orders page.
-- Register fields that are configurable (Hardcoded).
+- External fields for user registration (Hardcoded).
-- On the right-bottom of the web page, there is a custom sticky button.
-- Page of options
-- Ajax contact form and list on the settings menu.
+- Custom sticky button with personalized link and message (minimal markdown supported).
+- Provided a small custom SMS panel that making use of WSDL API.
+- After user registration, an action is provided to send an SMS.

 ## How to use
-- clone repository into plugins directory.<br>
+- Clone the repository and place it in the plugins directory.<br>
     `$ cd path/to/plugins/`<br>
     `$ git clone https://github.com/SMR76/smr-wp-plugin.git`
-- activate it.<br>
+- Activate plugin.<br>
     `Plugins` &raquo; `Installed Plugins`
-- done.
+- Done.

+## TODO
+- The ability to perform bulk actions on product attributes, prices, and descriptions.

 ## Dependencies
 - [PHP Composer](https://getcomposer.org/download/).